pmazaitis/tree-sitter-context/README.md

 ### Quirks

-The parser accepts non-compliant syntax in the argument for project structure commands.

-Due to how command and scope endings are handled, this parser includes a bunch of empty text nodes in the tree (WIP).
+Due to how command and scope endings are handled, this parser includes a bunch of empty text nodes in the tree (resolving this is a WIP).

 ## Support